alecgunnar/online-courses/docs/creating-test-drivers.md

 ## What can a test driver be?

-A test driver must be an executable file, and a [#!](https://en.wikipedia.org/wiki/Shebang_(Unix)) should be used to specify how the driver should be interpreted.
+A test driver must be a BASH script.
 NO FILE EXTENSIONS SHOULD BE USED TO NAME THE DRIVER.

 ### Packaing the Driver in an Archive